David Greaves

-David Greaves (1 September 1946 – 5 October 2019) was an English former professional snooker player.
+David Greaves (1 September 1946 – 5 October 2019) was an English professional snooker player.

 Life

-David Greaves was born 1 September 1946 in St-Annes-on-Sea (Lancashire).
-In his early life he went to Stanley Junior School in Cleveleys and then onto senior school in Fleetwood.
+David Greaves was born on 1 September 1946 in St-Annes-on-Sea (Lancashire).
+He went to Stanley Junior School in Cleveleys, and then to senior school in Fleetwood.
 He studied Quantity Surveying at Blackpool Technical College.

-Throughout his early life he dedicated all his time to practicing and playing snooker and after college he succeeded in joining the ranks of the professionals.
+Throughout his early life he dedicated much time to practicing and playing snooker and after college he succeeded in joining the ranks of the professionals.

-In April 1977 he founded the Commonwealth Sporting Club, opened by the late Joe Davis, the Commonwealth was the kick-start for a new breed of snooker clubs.
+In April 1977 he founded the Commonwealth Sporting Club; it was opened by Joe Davis.
+The Commonwealth was the kick-start for a new breed of snooker clubs.
 It was the brainchild of local snooker professional David Greaves who wanted to offer an alternative to the clubs in that era that were typically dark and dingy affairs - manifesting the image of a misspent youth.

 It boasted 25 full-size snooker tables including a snooker arena which was the jewel in the Commonwealth's crown.
 With a capacity for over 200 spectators, Table 1 staged exhibitions, challenge matches and major finals.
 The Commonwealth quickly became the haunt of the biggest snooker stars of the day.
-Three-times World Champion John Spencer, who was a family friend of the Greaves, was a familiar face.
-Canadian Cliff Thorburn, who won the 1980 World Championship, could be seen practising on notorious Table 4 (with tightest pockets in the club) whenever he was in town.
+Three-time World Champion John Spencer, who was a family friend of the Greaves, was a familiar face.
+Canadian Cliff Thorburn, who won the 1980 World Championship, could be seen practising on notorious Table 4 (with the tightest pockets in the club) whenever he was in town.

-It hosted the English Amateur final which, in amateur terms, was second in prestige to only the World Amateur Championships.
+It hosted the English Amateur final which, in amateur terms, was second in prestige to only the World Amateur Championship.
 In the time when the professional circuit was somewhat of a closed shop, the English Amateur winner was automatically granted professional status thus adding to the kudos of the event.